 Sound from the speaker was quite good, just slightly better than the Sonos speaker.
 There was a fuller bass from its built-in sub-woofer without being booming.
 The Pioneer speaker is about the same size as the Sonos, finished in glossy black plastic.
 (The speaker is also compatible with HTC Connect, HTC‘s AirPlay equivalent for its One-series phones.)

 Pioneer also makes a model XW-SMA3 with a built-in rechargeable battery and water-resistant design for the same $399, but without a sub-woofer.

 Both products, while simple to set up when things go well, can be challenging to diagnose when problems surface.
-I required support from Sonos to solve a Wi-Fi problem; its technician was very knowledgeable and helpful.
+I required support from Sonos to solve a Wi-Fi problem; its technician was very knowledgeable and helpful (updated by marquis).
 The Pioneer device can be thought of less as a music system than one of a new class of speakers that play music from your devices wirelessly and without needing to be plugged in.
 But you will need to use a variety of apps to find your sources rather than everything being integrated on the Sonos app.

 Both systems offer the convenience of playing audio content from the Internet and your devices.
 Neither will replace a full-fledged audio system with high fidelity sound, but they are certainly better than the boom boxes of years past.